9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ```
 ::::

-Let\'s take a glance at the candidate digits chosen for each group of
+Let's take a glance at the candidate digits chosen for each group of
 bars, from a row taken from the image above.

 ``` screen